ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 **OPTIONS**

    `-i, --instance INSTANCE_NAME`  Instance name.
-If the name is not set, the context instance specified by `ibmcloud dns instance-set` is used.
+If the name is not set, the context instance specified by `ibmcloud dns instance-target` is used.

    `--output FORMAT`    Specify output format, only JSON is supported.

-### Delete resource record
+### Delete resource records
 {: #delete-resource-record}

 **NAME**